Dermatology: Mohs surgery

 The dermatologic subspecialty called Mohs surgery focuses on the excision of skin cancers using a technique that allows intraoperative assessment of most of the peripheral and deep tumor margins.
-Developed in the 1930s by Dr. Frederic E. Mohs, the procedure is defined as a type of CCPDMA processing.
+Developed in the 1930s by Frederic E. Mohs, the procedure is defined as a type of CCPDMA processing.
 Physicians trained in this technique must be comfortable with both pathology and surgery, and dermatologists receive extensive training in both during their residency.
 Physicians who perform Mohs surgery can receive training in this specialized technique during their dermatology residency, but many seek additional training either through formal preceptorships to become fellows of the American Society for Mohs Surgery or through one-year Mohs surgery fellowship training programs administered by the American College of Mohs Surgery.
 In 2020, the American Board of Dermatology (ABD) received approval from the American Board of Medical Specialties (ABMS) to establish a board-certification exam in the subspecialty of Micrographic Dermatologic Surgery (Mohs Surgery).
 The exam was first offered in October 2021 to any US board-certified dermatologist who practices Mohs surgery, regardless of whether they received their training in dermatology residency or as part of a fellowship.

-This technique requires the integration of the same doctor in two different capacities - surgeon and pathologist.
-In case either of the two responsibilities is assigned to another doctor or qualified health-care professional, it is not considered to be Mohs surgery.
+This technique requires the integration of the same doctor in two different capacities - a surgeon and pathologist.
+In the case where either one is not available, a plastic surgeon can assist in Mohs surgery.
+However, plastic surgeons are not trained for this type of procedure, so a specialist is generally required.

 Pediatric dermatology

 Physicians can qualify for this specialization by completing both a pediatric residency and a dermatology residency.
 Or they might elect to complete a post-residency fellowship.
 This field encompasses the complex diseases of the neonates, hereditary skin diseases or genodermatoses, and the many difficulties of working with the pediatric population.
+Another area pediatric dermatologists may focus on is treating acne.
+Acne is formed when follicles under the skin become clogged.
+This can be caused by sebum, an oil that keeps the skin moist, or dead skin cells clogging the pores.
+This is very common in teens and young adults, and can be treated by prescription from a dermatologist.